Xilinx/ml-suite/quantize.md

 	--calibration_size 20
 	```

-6. The output used by XFDNN is the JSON file located in the same directory as the --quantized_train_val_model argument:
+6. The output used by XFDNN is the JSON file located in the same directory as the `--quantized_train_val_model argument`:
 	```
 	# ls -la ./q.train_val.json
 	q.train_val.json